dharun-08/dharun-08/README.md

 - 👋 Hi, I’m Dharunkumar
-- 👀 I’m interested in programming and developing stuffs
+- 👀 I’m interested in programming and Technology
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on Web Development and App Development
 - 📫 How to reach me ...email:dharun08kumar@gmail.com